About the Act

-The Children's Act 2014 made sweeping changes to protect vulnerable children and help them thrive, achieve and belong.
+The Children's Act 2014 made sweeping changes to the law, to increase our ability to protect vulnerable tamariki and help them thrive, achieve and belong.

 The legislation includes: